jlgerber/rustclass/lesson_02.md

 # Product Types, Sum Types, AKA Tagged Unions, or we've been cheated all these years

-One of Rust's great features not really seen outside of functional languages (unless you count union. and you absolutey shouldnt) is the Sum Type.
+One of Rust's great features not really seen outside of functional languages (unless you count union. and you absolutely shouldn't) is the Sum Type.
 To review watered down set theory as it applies to types, *product types* are those types that combine other types using 'and', and *sum types* combine other types using 'or'.

 Product types are meat and potatoes types that you are already used to.
 Lists, tuples, hashmaps, etc. Yawn.

 Sum types, however are a more exotic, and a lot more powerful.
 In Rust, the type which falls under this category is *enum*.
-Rust's enum is unike the enum that you are probably used to in c or c++, and have complained about the lack fo in python.
+Rust's enum is unlike the enum that you are probably used to in c or c++, and have complained about the lack of in python.
 Because Rust's enum is a full blown sum type.
 We will go over all of its great features, but first, lets step back and look at how you create an enum.
 You do so using the *enum* keyword:

 ```rust
 pub enum Level {